How to become an actor

 - a course at drama school

-You could do a foundation degree, degree or postgraduate diploma in drama, or other relevant subject like:
+You could do a foundation degree, degree or postgraduate diploma in a subject such as:

 - performance studies